MedSpaformer: a Transferable Transformer with Multi-granularity Token Sparsification for Medical Time Series Classification: Introduction

-To bridge these gaps, we propose Sparseformer, a transferable transformer tailored for medical time series classification.
-First, we design a token-sparse dual attention (TSDA) mechanism for granularity and channel modeling.
+To bridge these limitations, we propose MedSpaformer, a transferable transformer specifically designed for MedTS classification.
+First, we design a \textbf{T}oken-\textbf{S}parse \textbf{D}ual \textbf{A}ttention (TSDA) mechanism for granularity and channel modeling.
 TSDA employs self-attention to model global token interactions, followed by token-sparse attention to compress tokens using a fixed smaller number of domain-guided learnable queries.
-This sparsification eliminates redundant information, preserves informative task-relevant features, and reduces computational cost.
-Multiple stacked TSDA blocks are then employed for multi-granularity and cross-channel encoding, first extracting local features within granularities and then refining inter-granularity correlation, finally modeling multi-channel interactions to integrate complementary information.
-The sparse encoding of TSDA can transform input sequences of varying lengths into fixed-length, enabling our model to process heterogeneous inputs directly without truncation or padding.
-To bridge cross-dataset label space mismatches, we design an adaptive label encoder to project label descriptions into a unified latent space to generate label embeddings.
-Together, these components allow Sparseformer to transfer knowledge across datasets with varying lengths, channels, and labels, demonstrating few-shot and zero-shot transferability in clinical applications, mitigating the label scarcity challenge.
-Our main contributions are as follows: \begin{itemize} \item We propose Sparseformer, a multi-granularity transformer architecture for medical time series classification.
-It utilizes token-sparse dual attention mechanism to reduce information redundancy, capture multi-scale temporal patterns and inter-channel dependencies in medical signals.
+This sparsification aims to remove redundant information, preserve task-relevant features, and reduce computational cost.
+We stack multiple TSDA blocks to progressively encode multi-granularity and cross-channel information.
+They first capture local granular features, then refine inter-granularity dependencies, and finally model cross-channel interactions to integrate complementary information.
+The sparse encoding of TSDA can transform input sequences of varying lengths into fixed-length, enabling our model to directly process heterogeneous inputs with different sequence length and channel configurations.
+Further, we design an adaptive label encoder to project label descriptions into a unified latent space to bridge cross-dataset label space mismatches.
+Together, they allow MedSpaformer to transfer knowledge across datasets with varying lengths, channels, and classes, demonstrating few-shot and zero-shot transferability in diverse clinical applications, mitigating the limited label challenge.
+Our main contributions are as follows:

-\item Sparseformer can handle input with variable lengths, channels through sparse encoding and it is equipped with an adaptive label encoder to unify the label representations across datasets.
-To the best of our knowledge, it is the first transformer-based framework that can be trained on time-series classification datasets with input-output heterogeneity, supporting cross-task zero-shot learning among diverse medical applications.